slipx06/sunsynk-power-flow-card/README.md

 ![image](https://user-images.githubusercontent.com/7227275/235312818-da2c0d73-d8e1-4f7c-8125-241ac11ef068.png)

 5. The card requires that all of these attributes be defined.
-If you have missing sensors for any attribute set it to null i.e. "solarday: null" and it will use a default value of 0.
-Attributes have been appended with the modbus register # e.g. pv2_power_187 to indicate which register should be read when configuring your sensors
+If you have missing sensors for any attribute set it to null i.e. "solarday_108: null" and it will use a default value of 0.
+Attributes have been appended with the modbus register # e.g. pv2_power_187 to indicate which register should be read when configuring your sensors.
+Replace the default sensors with your own specific sensor names.

 | Attribute | Default | Description |
 | --- | --- | --- |